 Although the role of SDTC as Corporate Agent will allow for a South Dakota PFTC, it may not be sufficient to justify South Dakota trust situs unless the trusts are also administered in South Dakota.
 Consequently, SDTC can also act as Trustee Agent to the PFTC to satisfy this requirement.
 Furthermore, in addition to providing South Dakota trust administrative services, as trustee agent, SDTC can assist with regulatory/compliance issues, trust accounting, and custody services associated with a trust that has named the PFTC as trustee.
 SDTC, as trustee agent, generally works with a family’s existing custodian as well as the family office for investment allocation, advisory and management.

-SDTC Services of Wyoming – Unregulated Private Family Trust Company:
+SDTC Services of Wyoming / STC Services of Nevada – Unregulated Private Family Trust Company:

-For families desiring an unregulated PFTC, SDTC’s sister company, SDTC Services of Wyoming, LLC (SDTCSW’s), can assist with the formation, operation and administration of an unregulated PFTC in Wyoming.
-Wyoming is one of the industry leaders for unregulated PFTCs.
+For families desiring an unregulated PFTC, SDTC’s sister company, SDTC Services of Wyoming, LLC (SDTCSW’s), and SDTC Services of Nevada, LLC (SDTCSN’s) can assist with the formation, operation and administration of an unregulated PFTC in Wyoming and Nevada.
+Wyoming and Nevada are one of the industry leaders for unregulated PFTCs.
 This SDTC service offering allows a family to establish an unregulated PFTC with many of the services provided by SDTC as Corporate Agent to a regulated PFTC.
 Consequently, SDTC can provide the necessary oversight and expertise to help operate the unregulated PFTC as if it were regulated.
 Maintaining these formalities may be important for many situs, tax, asset protection and trust law reasons, and to avoid potential issues.
-Unregulated Wyoming PFTCs are not audited by the Wyoming Division of Banking unlike regulated South Dakota PFTCs.
-The South Dakota and Wyoming Divisions of Banking examine regulated PFTCs every 36 months which is necessary to qualify for SEC exemption.
+Unregulated Wyoming/Nevada PFTCs are not audited by the Wyoming/Nevada Division of Banking unlike regulated South Dakota PFTCs.
+The South Dakota and Wyoming/Nevada Divisions of Banking examine regulated PFTCs every 36 months which is necessary to qualify for SEC exemption.

 Private Trust Company Services for Commercial Entities: